IT21894824/Visual-Style-Advisor/README.md

 ### Personalized Hair Color Recommendation Using Deep Learning. - Prasadi S.A.D.T.
 IT21894824
 - Leverage deep learning and image processing to provide real-time, tailored hair color suggestions based on unique user features such as skin tone, eye color, and natural hair color, while considering lifestyle, preferences, and professional trends for enhanced user satisfaction and customization.

-### Clothing Recommendation with Virtual Fit-On - Shaakir J.H.M.​ IT21322280
+### Clothing Recommendation Based on Body Type and Skin Tone - Shaakir J.H.M.​ IT21322280
 -

 ### Makeup Recommendation Through Nose Structure and Cheekbone Identification - Senarathne D.R.​ IT21213144​